Katie Mitchell: Personal life

 She has a daughter Edie, born 2005.

 Honours

-Mitchell was appointed Officer of the Order of the British Empire (OBE) in the 2009 New Year Honours.
+Mitchell was appointed Officer of the Order of the British Empire (OBE) in the 2009 New Year Honours for services to drama.

 In 2011, she was awarded the Europe Prize Theatrical Realities, in Saint Petersburg.

 In September 2017, she was awarded the President's Medal of the British Academy "for her work to enhance the presentation of classic and contemporary theatre and opera through innovative new production".